isomerpages/moe-victoriajc/_level-up/JC Scholarships.md

 <p>The A*STAR Science Award (Junior College) is given out to Singaporean
 Junior College students who have obtained outstanding academic performance in Science and Mathematics subjects who have an interest in research.
-It aims to spur the&nbsp;passion of Scienc<strong>e</strong>&nbsp;among these bright students through a monetary award, research attachments and other activities including interactions with A*STAR scientists and other eminent scientists, so that they may nurture their potential in this area.
+It aims to spur the&nbsp;passion of Science&nbsp;among these bright students through a monetary award, research attachments and other activities including interactions with A*STAR scientists and other eminent scientists, so that they may nurture their potential in this area.
 Do have a look<a href="https://www.a-star.edu.sg/Scholarships/junior-college-and-polytechnic-and-secondary-school-students/a-star-science-award-jc" class="XqQF9c" rel="noopener noreferrer nofollow" target="_blank"><u>&nbsp;here&nbsp;</u></a>for more information.</p>
 <h4><strong>CSIT Computing Scholarship</strong></h4>
 <p>The CSIT Computing Scholarship aims to encourage and nurture talents in